Mathmagician8191/Liberty-Chess/Standards.md

 This field is optional, the default value is 1.

-## Pawn multiple move configuration
+## Misc configuration

+This field contains the following comma separated fields:

-The number of squares a pawn can move first move, a comma (","), and then the maximum row a pawn can move multiple squares from.
+The number of squares a pawn can move on its first move, default 2.

-This field is optional, the default value is "2,2".
-Even if the field is present, the part from the comma onwards is also optional, defaulting to ",2"
+The maximum row a pawn can move multiple squares from, default 2.

+The row castling occurs on, default 1.

+The column of the queenside castling piece, default 1.

+The column of the kingside castling piece, defaults to the board width.

+If some fields are missing, they use the default value.

 # Coordinate representation